-- A. Faculty vitas; - B. Personal statement; - C. Faculty course assignments including number of semester hours, number of - D. Students enrolled and number of student credit hours --semester-by-semester; - E. A record of courses taught at other institution; - F. Summary of peer evaluation; - G. Promotion and/or tenure applications and related materials; - H. Course syllabi; - I. Copies of all books, publications, etc. and, - J. Summary of student evaluations.
+- A. Faculty vitas; - B. Personal statement; - C. Faculty course assignments including number of semester hours, number of - D. Students enrolled and number of student credit hours -semester-by-semester; - D. A record of courses taught at other institutions; - E. Summary of peer evaluation; - F. Promotion and/or tenure applications and related materials; - G. Course syllabi; - H. Copies of all books, publications, etc. and, - I. Summary of student evaluations.